gspeed0689/micromap/README.md

-# MicroMap Server
+# MicroMap
 MicroMap is designed to access image (stacks) at different taxonomic levels.
 The project was initially envisioned for microscopic pollen data, but the long-term goal is to expand its use to other domains, such as medical imagery.

-## Setting up a Development Environment
 This README is specific to the pollen use case and is intended for users setting up MicroMap for development.

-### MicroMap Overview
+## Overview
 MicroMap consists of three main components:
 1. Database: A PostgreSQL database stores pollen information in a hierarchical format.
    **ToDo:** Add a description of the database structure/schema.
 2. REST API: The [REST API](https://en.wikipedia.org/wiki/REST) translates user queries made on the MicroMap website into SQL queries that interact with the database.
 The REST API is implemented using FastAPI.
 3. MicroMap Website: The website serves as the Graphical User Interface (GUI) and it built with TypeScript.
    It allows users to query and view pollen images at various taxonomic levels and scroll through 3D image stacks.

+## REST API
+The API allows using custom [UUID's](https://www.postgresql.org/docs/current/datatype-uuid.html) when posting new database items.
+If no UUID is given, then a new random UUID will be created and returned.

+## Setting up the backend for development

 ### Prerequisites
 Before setting up the development environment, ensure the following software is installed: